neetika15122/BestBuyApplications/README.md

      ```
      az aks get-credentials --resource-group AlgonquinPetStoreRG --name AlgonquinPetStoreCluster
      ```
-      **Understanding the Command:**
-      - The command `az aks get-credentials` pulls the necessary configuration files to enable `kubectl` to access your AKS cluster.
-Here’s a breakdown:
-     - `--resource-group` specifies the resource group where your AKS cluster resides.
-     - `--name` specifies the name of your AKS cluster.
-     - `--overwrite-existing` can be used to overwrite any existing Kubernetes configuration files for the same cluster.
-This is useful if you’ve connected to the cluster before or if multiple configurations exist for it.

    - Verify Cluster Access:
       - Test your connection to the AKS cluster by listing all nodes:
         ```